damar-wicaksono/uqtestfuns/docs/test-functions/available.md

 # All Available Functions

-This table below lists all the available _classic_ test functions from the literature available in the current UQTestFuns, regardless of their typical applications.
+The table below lists all the available _classic_ test functions from the literature available in the current UQTestFuns, regardless of their typical applications.

 |                       Name                       | Spatial Dimension |  Constructor   |